braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 article_title: AI Item Recommendations
 page_order: 100
 alias: "/recommendations/"
-description: "This reference article covers how to create an Item Recommendation for items in a catalog."
+description: "This reference article covers how to create an AI Item Recommendation for items in a catalog."
 ---

 # AI Item Recommendations

+> Learn how to create an AI Item Recommendation for items in a catalog.

 You can use AI Item Recommendations to calculate the most popular products or create personalized AI recommendations for a specific [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/).
 After you create your recommendation, you can use personalization to insert those products into your messages.